ADGEfficiency/programming-resources/software-development/single-responsibility-principle.md

 The principle is that the module’s behaviour is the responsibility of a single actor.

 It’s not that the module has a single reason to change, but that a single entity will request the changes.

+---

+ The problem with the single responsibility principle isn't that it's wrong per se, but that what counts as a responsibility is undefined.

+---

+An object is evidence that you’ve done something, even if all you did is gather enough data to construct the object.
+The object’s methods are the things you can do now that you’ve constructed the object, and (in C++ especially) the object is a promise that you will do something when the object is destroyed.